mibur1/psy300/book/1_basics/3_resampling.md

 The validation set splits the dataset into a training and a testing set (these do not necessarily need to be of equal size).
 ```

-The training and testing set neither need to be of equal size nor do they need to be contiguous blocks in the data.
+The training and testing set **neither need to be of equal size nor do they need to be contiguous blocks in the data**.
 Let's try the validation set approach on the `Iris` data:

 1. Define features and target data